zeroc00I/AllVideoPocsFromHackerOne/README.md

 # AllVideoPocsFromHackerOne

 This script grabs public report from hacker one and makes some folders with POC videos

+# Files
+## reportLinksHackerOne
+All ids from hackerOne disclosed reports

 # Work in progress!